LIPS-scheme/lips/docs/docs/scheme-intro/input-output.md

 (define list (read))
 ```

-after this the Scheme interpreter will pause and wait for the input from user.
+After this, the Scheme interpreter will pause and wait for the input from user.
 If user type `(1 2
-3)` (you don't need quote), and press enter, the read expression will return that list and Scheme
+3)` (you don't need to quote), and press enter, the read expression will return that list and Scheme
 will define a variable named list and assign that list to that symbol.

 ### Reading single character
-You also have a functions that operate on single characters:
+You also have functions that operate on single characters:

 * `(read-char)`
 * `(peek-char)`

 You can check if there are more characters in the stream by using `(eof-object? x)` predicate. `eof` is
-special object that indicate the end of file.
+a special object that indicate the end of file.

 ### Reading single line
 Scheme define function `(read-line)` that reads whole line.

 ## Ports
 Ports are a thing in Scheme that allows to write into and read from.
-By default `read` read from
+By default, `read` read from
 standard input, and `write`, `display`, and `newline` writes to standard output.
 But all those
 functions accept an argument which allow to change the port to which it's writing or reading.

 ### Standard input port

-To get standard input as port object you can use:
+To get standard input as a port object, you can use:

 ```scheme
 (current-input-port)